lokalise/Blog-Authors-Info/docs/04-writing-article.md

 ## Creating a New Article

-The articles are written in our WordPress CMS.
+:black_nib: The articles are written in our WordPress CMS.
 You will be provided with all the necessary login information by your editor.

 After logging in, click *Posts* > *Add New* in the main menu: